Farm to Table Dining in Northwest Florida

 Offering many gluten-free options, Josephs incorporates more local ingredients into the nightly tapas menu.
 Homemade pepper jelly served over savory goat cheese cheesecake with crostini on a bed of arugula has been a popular item, she said.

 Another dish, spiralized golden and green zucchini can be sautéed with homemade pesto made from local basil or served with Carmen’s Italian meat sauce with pork.

 Josephs recently introduced a creamy local eggplant dip with basil-manchego-almond pesto.
 Garnished with roasted red poblano peppers and lemon zest, it is served with freshly toasted crostini.

-Other restaurants to try on this westernmost end of the Panhandle include Type, Restaurant Iron, The Fish House and Atlas Oyster House.
+Other farm-to-table movement restaurants to try on this westernmost end of the Panhandle include Type, Restaurant Iron, The Fish House and Atlas Oyster House.
 Offering waterfront dining in the heart of Pensacola, both Fish House and Atlas participate in the statewide Fresh From Florida On The Menu program, offering produce grown by Florida farmers and seafood caught in Florida waters.

 A bit to the east, In Tallahassee, Backwoods Crossing is not just farm to table, it is the farm.
 Diners only have to walk outside to see the crops sprouting in both the front and back yards.
 Chickens and quail are raised on premises, too.
 Not every single ingredient is produced on these four acres, but that’s not the only reason to dine here.
 The food is delicious and creative, a special experience in Tallahassee.